IAmDaanE/mix-and-mouse/README.md

 # Mix and Mouse

 A game about creating cocktails on demand for customers, discovering new recipes and unlocking new ingredients.
-Written in python using pygame
+Written in python using pygame.

 <p float="left">
   <img src="https://github.com/user-attachments/assets/cbc47fa4-ec5b-40c9-a8d6-f663b3ce9e9c" width="32%" />